creativecreature/sturdyc/README.md

 And on the last line, we can see that we only generated 3 outgoing requests.
 The entire example is available [here.](https://github.com/creativecreature/sturdyc/tree/main/examples/basic)

-## Background refreshes
+## Early refreshes

-It's fairly common to consume a data source where you have a rough idea of how often the data might change, or where it is acceptable for the data to be a couple of milliseconds old.
-It could also be that the data source has a rate limit, and that you're only allowed to query it once every second.
+Being able to prevent your most frequently used records from ever expiring can have a significant impact on your application's latency.
+Therefore, the package provides a `WithEarlyRefreshes` option, which instructs the cache to continuously refresh these records in the background.

-For these type of use cases, you can configure the cache to perform background refreshes.
-A refresh is scheduled if a key is **requested again** after a configurable amount of time has passed.
+A refresh gets scheduled if a key is **requested again** after a configurable amount of time has passed.
 This is an important distinction because it means that the cache doesn't just naively refresh every key it's ever seen.
 Instead, it only refreshes the records that are actually in rotation, while allowing unused keys to be deleted once their TTL expires.

 Below is an example configuration: